Pinterest

 Oma has told me the sweet stories of visiting her Aunt Erika's array of cherry trees and sneakily snacking on their fresh homegrown cherries.

-How to make this cherry cake:
+How to make This Cherry Cake:

 Making this cake is such a simple task.
 The baking time may be longer than most for cakes, but the prep is quick and the outcome is worth the wait in the oven.
 With so few steps, this cake is such a good one to make.